PyAr/CDPedia/resources/autorun.win/README.txt

 README
 ======

-This directory contains instructions and necesary files to:
+This directory contains instructions and necessary files to:

 1. Embed python in CDPedia image to allow its use on Windows without a python installation.
 2. Make CDPedia start automatically when inserting the CD/DVD, if autorun is enabled.